-*Pagodas, and other places to drink tea in all weather
+- pagodas (and other places to drink tea in all weather)

 It is hard to imagine until you have been in a few.
-If you don't observe carefully, you might think that all Chinese gardens are similar, with the same ideas - central pond, rock piles, corridors, latticed windows, old trees, and many buildings.
-But there is a lot of expression within the "rules" themselves, each garden has its own delightful aspects that people from all over the world appreciate to this day.
+If you don't observe carefully, you might think that all Chinese gardens are similar, with the same ideas: central pond, rock piles, corridors, latticed windows, old trees, and many buildings.
+But there is a lot of expression within the "rules" themselves.
+Each garden has its own delightful aspects that people from all over the world appreciate to this day.

 They say it takes 300 years to cultivate a garden.
 Think about that.

-In the Center - a Pond or Lake
+The Critical Role of a Pond or Lake

 The practical reasons are that it provides humidity and a cooling oasis in the center, as well as water for the plants and fish.